-Figures 6 to 8 illustrate a sample portfolio analysis where in the first case, there are 20 total projects to choose from (if all projects were executed, it would cost \$10.2B), where each project has its own returns on investment or benefits measure, cost, strategic ranking, comprehensive, tactical and total military scores (these were obtained from field commanders through the Delphi method to elicit their thoughts about how strategic a particular project or initiative will be, and so forth).
+Figures 6 to 8 illustrate a sample portfolio analysis where in the first case, there are 20 total projects to choose from (if all projects were executed, it would cost \$10.2B), where each project has its own returns on investment or benefits measure, cost, strategic ranking, comprehensive, tactical and total strategic scores (these were obtained from managers and executives through the Delphi method to elicit their thoughts about how strategic a particular project or initiative will be, and so forth).
 The constraints are full-time equivalence resources, budget, and strategic score.
-In other words, there are 20 projects or initiatives to choose from, where we want to select the top 10, subject to having enough money to pay for them, the people to do the work, and yet be the most strategic portfolio possible.7 All the while, Monte Carlo simulation, real options, and forecasting methodologies are applied in the optimization model (e.g., each project's values shown in Figure 6 are linked from its own large model with simulation and forecasting methodologies applied, and the best strategy for each project is chosen using real options analysis, or perhaps the projects shown are nested within one another, for instance, you cannot exercise Project 2 unless you execute Project 1, but you can only exercise Project 1 without having to do Project 2, and so forth).
+In other words, there are 20 projects or initiatives to choose from, where we want to select the top 10, subject to having enough money to pay for them, the people to do the work, and yet be the most strategic portfolio possible.
+All the while, Monte Carlo simulation, real options, and forecasting methodologies are applied in the optimization model (e.g., each project's values shown in Figure 6 are linked from its own large model with simulation and forecasting methodologies applied, and the best strategy for each project is chosen using real options analysis, or perhaps the projects shown are nested within one another, for instance, you cannot exercise Project 2 unless you execute Project 1, but you can only exercise Project 1 without having to do Project 2, and so forth).
 The results are shown in Figure 6.
+Figure 7 shows the optimization process done in series, while relaxing some of the constraints.
+For instance, what would be the best portfolio and the strategic outcome if a budget of \$3.8B was imposed?
+What if it was increased to \$4.8B, \$5.8B, and so forth?
+The efficient frontiers depicted in Figure 7 illustrate the best combination and permutation of projects in the optimal portfolio.
+Each point on the frontier is a portfolio of various combinations of projects that provides the best allocation possible given the requirements and constraints.
+Finally, Figure 8 shows the top 10 projects that were chosen and how the total budget is best and most optimally allocated to provide the best and most well-balanced portfolio.

-$^{^{7}}$ There are 2 x 1018 possible permutations for this problem, and if tested by hand, would take years to complete.
+5 There are 2 x 1018 possible permutations for this problem, and if tested by hand, would take years to complete.
 Using Risk Simulator, the problem is solved in about 5 seconds, or several minutes if Monte Carlo simulation and real options are incorporated in the analysis.